 Gaining altitude rapidly against the recommended guideline, which is 400m-500m per day can lead to acute mountain sickness and eventually HAPE or HACE.

 Everest Base Camp Trek Difficulty

-For trekking to Everest base camp, you do not need to equip yourself with any technical gears.
-Quality trekking gears with sturdy and waterproof hiking boot will suffice.
+For trekking to Everest base camp, you do not need to equip yourself with any technical gear.
+Quality trekking gear with sturdy and waterproof hiking boots will suffice.
 But remember that it can get very cold so packing warm clothing is essential.

 Everest Base Camp Trek Prerequisite

 The trek is graded challenging but fear not as it is completely doable.
 People without any previous experience of trekking have completed the trek successfully.
 However, you should be well prepared and trained before treading the trail.
 Train yourself at least 3 months prior to the trek.
 One specific training program may not fit for all but doing regular hillwalking carrying 5-6 kgs of a backpack will be of great advantage.